ADMISSIONS

 PART TIME PLACES

-Parents can request that their child/children attend part time until they reach compulsory school age.
+If parents so wish, a child may attend part time until they reach compulsory school age.

 CONTINUING INTEREST LIST